ONDC-Official/mock-server-utility/README.md

 ### Mock Service for Receiver

-- The Receiver triggers the endpoint /push_receiver_recon to receive /receiver_recon on the bap_uri provided in the payload.
+- The Receiver triggers the endpoint /push_receiver_recon to receive /receiver_recon on the bpp_uri provided in the payload.
   > Deployed URL: https://rsf-mock-service.ondc.org/push_receiver_recon
 - The receiver is expected to respond with an on_receiver_recon callback